 You can get to know your audience by asking them questions in comments like ask them to share their feedbacks or even tips to help other bloggers out.
 This is also the best way to have an engaging audience.

 I can not emphasize how choosing a suitable theme for your blog is a major deal.
 This is something most bloggers ignore especially new bloggers.
 They choose whatever fits for them at the moment and think it is the final one.

 New bloggers forget that choosing the suitable theme for the blog matters just like choosing the right content, and your theme should always match your niche; otherwise, it is a big thumbs down.

 In one of the articles I read, Google AdSense tends to reject blogs with other color themes, not white or light-colored themes.
-I don’t know the reason behind this, but it is better to choose a light color theme if you plan to earn from your blog through Google ads.
+I don’t know why this is, but it is better to choose a light color theme if you plan to earn from your blog through Google ads.

-Another reason to choose a light color theme because it makes the words clear on your blog.
-This is my opinion, but a blog with a white background looks more professional than others (please remember this is what I prefer and think at the end of the day it is your decision).
+Another reason to choose a light color theme is that it makes the words clear on your blog.
+This is my opinion, but a blog with a white background looks more professional than others (please remember this is what I prefer at the end of the day it is your decision).

 Having a writing style is what makes your blog special.
 I will explain what I mean by having a writing style it’s straightforward writing style is the way you type and the Phrases you use on your blog post most of the time.
 It is what makes your blog unique.

 The writing style is a pretty solid thing.
 It helps your audience recognize it’s your post whether your followers find your post through Google, Pinterest, or Medium.
 So, you get my point.